Court ruling opening Wisconsin brings concern, Trump praise

 As the debate on how to manage the coronavirus has grown more partisan, Republicans in other states have made similar moves.
 In Kansas on Wednesday, top GOP lawmakers resisted Democratic Gov. Laura Kelly’s request to extend a disaster declaration to mid-June, with Senate President Susan Wagle declaring, “We won’t allow one dictator to determine everything.”

 Democratic governors in Pennsylvania, Michigan and Louisiana have faced a mix of legislation and lawsuits aiming to curtail their power.
+A couple hundred people angry over Michigan’s coronavirus stay-at-home order were protesting in the rain outside the state Capitol on Thursday.
+It was led by Michigan United for Liberty, a conservative activist group that has sued Gov. Gretchen Whitmer and organized or participated in several protests since early April.

 Evers had been slowly easing restrictions on closed businesses in Wisconsin as the percentage of new cases dropped and other metrics that were a part of his reopening plan were met.
 Earlier this week, Evers allowed all nonessential retail businesses to allow up to five customers in a store at one time.
 However, bars and restaurants had been limited to offering only carry-out or delivery services.